-It is generally recommended to begin with only one herbal remedy at a time.
+It is generally recommended to begin with only one herbal remedy at a time when possible.
 This is because you want to be able to witness any positive effects or signs of intolerance due to its use.
 It is much more effective to dose your companion with herbs two or three times per day, rather that in one large dose, to allow the herbs to remain and build up in the system.
 If your companion is currently on any conventional medications you should be aware of any possible contraindications.
-To do this check a recommended herbal guide such as Herbs for Pets by Gregory Tilford and Mary Wulff , or get in contact with a knowledgeable holistic veterinarian familiar with herbs.
+To do this check with a person educated in herbal medicine, like a Master Herbalist or a knowledgeable holistic veterinarian familiar with herbs.

 Depending on an individual animal’s response, suggested dosages may need to be adjusted.
-If signs of intolerance are seen, such as vomiting, diarrhea or extreme lethargy, the remedy should be discontinued for a couple of days.
+If signs of intolerance are seen, such as nausea, vomiting or diarrhea the remedy should be discontinued for a couple of days.
 After this pause, you may try again with 1/2 the original dosage to see if a lower dose may be tolerated.
 The opposite may also be true, where an animal is not responding to the recommended dosage, and in this case a VERY gradual increase in 10% increments up to 50% above the suggested dosage may be tried to see if any improvements are seen.
-The guidance of a good holistic veterinarian with knowledge of the herbs being used may be helpful at this time.
+The guidance of a good person/company with knowledge of the herbs being used may be helpful at this time.

 We are all eager to see immediate results, but that is not how herbal remedies work.
 It takes time for herbs to build up in the system, and it may take several days or longer to see the effectiveness of a particular remedy.
 The difference between a successful herbal therapy and, for example, resorting to a steroid treatment, often amounts to a day or two of patient waiting.
 The severity of the condition and overall health of the animal will also play a role.
 However, the use of the correct herbal remedy can be very rewarding for your pet, allowing your dog or cat to avoid many of the potential drawbacks of pharmaceutical drugs.
 After all, you can always resort to medication as a last resort after more holistic and natural options have been failed to produce the desired results.